mosb/boo/content/blog-posts/a-child-too-long-unattended.md

 type = "blog"

 +++
 Clutching his shovel, 5YO is using his body to block my view of his sandpit.
 What are you hiding?
 I ask, approaching closer to look over his shoulder.
-God, 5YO says, and I see a hole, impossibly deep, bottom only of stars.
+God, 5YO says, and I see a hole, that has no depth, floor only of stars.